-The Fund may seek to enhance the level of tax-advantaged dividend income it receives by engaging in dividend capture trading.
-In a dividend capture trade, the Fund would sell a stock eligible to pay tax-advantaged dividends on or shortly after the date on which the Fund becomes eligible to receive a dividend payment on this stock.
-With the sale proceeds, the Fund would then immediately purchase another stock eligible to pay tax-advantaged dividends.
-The newly purchased stock would be expected to pay a dividend that the Fund would receive before the next dividend of the stock by the Fund.
-Through this practice, the Fund may receive a greater number of dividend payments over a given period of time than if it held a single stock.
+The Fund may seek to enhance the level of dividend income it receives by engaging in dividend capture trading.
+In a dividend capture trade, the Fund sells a stock on or shortly after the stock's ex-dividend date and uses the sale proceeds to purchase one or more other stocks that are expected to pay dividends before the next dividend payment on the stock being sold.
+Through this practice, the Fund may receive more dividend payments over a given period of time than if it held a single stock.
 Receipt of a greater number of dividend payments during a given time period could augment the total amount of dividend income the Fund receives over this period.
 For example, during the course of a single year it may be possible through dividend capture trading for the Fund to receive five or more dividend payments with respect to Fund assets attributable to dividend capture trading where it may only have received four payments in a hold only strategy.
-In order for dividends to qualify as tax-advantaged dividends, the Fund must comply with the holding period requirements described herein.
+In order for dividends received by the Fund to qualify as taxadvantaged dividend income, the Fund must comply with certain holding period requirements.
+Please see "Federal Income Tax Matters."
 Dividend capture trading by the Fund will take account of this consideration.
 The use of dividend capture strategies will expose the Fund to increased trading costs and potential for capital loss or gain, particularly in the event of significant short-term price movements of stocks subject to dividend capture trading.